appcelerator-archive/appc.arrowdb/README.md

 ## Development

-> This section is for individuals developing the ACS Connector and not intended for end-users.
+> This section is for individuals developing the ArrowDB Connector and not intended for end-users.

 ```bash